jacksonsvieira/argparser/README.md

 ```
 ```

+## References
+- [Python argparser](https://docs.python.org/3/library/argparse.html) Where the curiosity came from
+- [Eza](https://github.com/eza-community/eza.git) Used as inspiration in error message output when invalid args are pass

+## Contributing

+Contribuitions and new ideas are welcome!

 ## TODO
 - [ ] Add cli argument handler
 - [ ] Refact struct the code better with classes and split code definitions and implementations